DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/evaluate-workload-measures/structured-conversations-with-staff.md

 ---
-title: Have stuctured conversations with staff to evaluate outcomes
+title: Have structured conversations to evaluate outcomes
 colour: green
 ---